AdobeDocs/experience-manager-cloud-service.en/help/assets/share-assets.md

 1. Select the assets or folder containing assets.
 From the toolbar, click **[!UICONTROL Share Link]**.
 1. The **[!UICONTROL Link Sharing]** dialog appears which contains an auto-generated asset link in the **[!UICONTROL Share Link]** field.

-   * In the email address box, type the email ID of the user with whom you want to share the link.
+   * In the email address box, type the email address of the user with whom you want to share the link.
 You can share the link with multiple users.
-If the user is a member of your organization, select their email ID from the suggestions that appear in the drop-down list.
-If the user is external, type the complete email ID and press **[!UICONTROL Enter]**; the email ID is added to the list of users.
+If the user is a member of your organization, select their email address from the suggestions that appear in the drop-down list.
+In the email address text field, type the email address of the user with whom you want to share the link and click [!UICONTROL Enter].
+You can share the link with multiple users.

    * In the **[!UICONTROL Subject]** box, type a subject to specify the purpose of the assets that are shared.
    * In the **[!UICONTROL Message]** box, type a message if necessary.